Groningen Travel Guide

 Martini Tower © Andre Engels

-Art pervades the city, even in the train station with its magnificent stained glass windows; but not to be missed for art-lovers is the renowned Groningen Museum opposite the station, which houses a permanent collection of 17th-century works (including Rubens' Adoration of the Magi), Hague School paintings, ceramics, and works by Groningen's expressionist De Ploeg group.
+Art pervades the city, whether at the train station, with its magnificent stained-glass windows, or at the renowned Groningen Museum, which houses a permanent collection of 17th-century works (including Rubens' Adoration of the Magi), Hague School paintings, ceramics, and works by Groningen's expressionist De Ploeg group.

 Become our Groningen Travel Expert